Kramikske van de Bakker

 From March 1970, he published the series 'Kramikske van de Bakker' (with scripts by Daniel Jansens) in newspaper De Volksmacht.
 This young baker apprentice became Jean-Pol's most famous character, and his adventures ran in De Volksmacht until 1989.
 Two longer stories were published in Het Volk in 1991 and 1992.
 The character also starred in several advertisements, and made appearances in Zonneland (1974), Passe-partout (1975), Pats, Publi-Pers, De Belleman, Jet, etc.

 While working on his main series 'Kramikske' and 'Annie en Peter', Jean-Pol also created the candy advertisement comic 'Lutti-Kids' with Bédu in Zie-Magazine in 1979.
+In 1981, he won the Bronzen Adhemar, the official Flemish Community Cultural Prize for Comics.
 Together with Wim Swerts, he adapted the Flemish television series 'Samson' to comics from 1993 until 2005, and he succeeded Berck as the artist of the action-filled gangster series 'Sammy' in cooperation with Raoul Cauvin for Spirou between 1995 and 2009.
 Jean-Pol announced his own retirement from the series in 2010.